shoptet/create-visual-addon-boilerplate/README.md

 This will launch a wizard that will guide you through the process of creating a new project.
 Once the wizard is complete, you will have a fully functional Visual Addon project that you can customize to your needs.

-## Getting Started
-To get started with your new project, simply follow these steps:

-Install the necessary dependencies by running `npm install`.
-Start the development server by running `npm start`.
+After the wizard is complete, you can navigate to the newly created project folder and start the development server by running the following commands:

+`npm (or yarn) install`\
+`npm (or yarn) start`

 Open your browser and navigate to http://localhost:3000 to see your project in action.

-# Shoptet Addon repository
+## Shoptet Addon repository
-> [!IMPORTANT]
 > In order to fully integrate with Addon Repository deployment, you cannot change the boilerplate folder structure.

 Shoptet Addon repository is now under beta testing, contact husa@shoptet.cz if you want to try it.